jjangga0214/.dotfiles.debian.core/README.md

 #### signing git commit with gpg

-If you want gpg signiture on git commit, refer [here](https://gist.github.com/ankurk91/c4f0e23d76ef868b139f3c28bde057fc).
-Note that it might make some git tools such as gitkraken disable to commit.
+For setting gpg signiture on git commit, refer [here](https://gist.github.com/ankurk91/c4f0e23d76ef868b139f3c28bde057fc).
+Note that it's of course totally optional and might make some git tools such as gitkraken disable to commit.

 ### util